junxit/us-congress-bills-115/metadata.md

 - 2017-05-11 — Placed on the Union Calendar, Calendar No. 67.
 - 2017-05-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-113.
 - 2017-05-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-113.
+- 2017-06-27 — Considered under suspension of the rules. (consideration: CR H5206-5207)
+- 2017-06-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1073.
+- 2017-06-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-27 — Mr. Cook moved to suspend the rules and pass the bill.
+- 2017-06-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5206)
+- 2017-06-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5206)